‘Fairy Tail’ Manga Chapter 530 Spoilers: Ravines Of Time Key To Defeating Acnologia And Zeref’s Victory?

 — Daily Anime Art (@dailyanimeart) April 8, 2017

-Chapter 530 of manga Fairy Tail finally revealed Zeref’s endgame.
-It appears he intends to reverse time using Mavis’s power and a powerful spell, called “Neo Eclipse” to turn back the clocks.
+Chapter 530 of Fairy Tail finally revealed Zeref’s endgame.
+It appears he intends to reverse time using Mavis’s power and a powerful spell, called “Neo Eclipse,” to turn back the clocks.
 By traveling well into the past, and essentially resetting time, Zeref would get to live his life all over again.
 Interestingly, Zeref merely wants to go before the time he became immortal.
 As an incentive, Zeref notes that Natsu would get to be a normal human being, and the duo could kill Acnologia together.
 As expected, Natsu is worried about his Guild members.
 Interestingly, Zeref needs two components for the Neo Eclipse spell to work.
 While Mavis’s magic is one, he also needs the Ravines of Time.

 Chapter 531 of Fairy Tail manga, titled “Pegasus Vs. Black Dragon” is expected to be released in the coming week.
 Based on the title, it is clear that the upcoming chapter of the series will focus on the cat-and-mouse game between the flying ship and Acnologia.
 Since no magic works on the dragon, and firing ammunition at the Dark Dragon is futile, an aerial dogfight is the only recourse until they reach the Ravines of Time.